 Slate Roofing Cost by Roof Size

-Your roof’s size determines both the amount of materials needed and how much work is required to install them.
+Your roof’s size determines both the amount of materials needed and the amount of work required to install them.
 Here are some approximate price ranges by roof size, including materials and labor.

 Roof Size in Square FeetCost Range